JetBrains/intellij-sdk-docs/topics/intro/sdk_code_guidelines.md

   * `email` omit this attribute.
   * `url` to the JetBrains Plugins Repository `"https://plugins.jetbrains.com"`
 * The remainder of the [plugin configuration elements](plugin_configuration_file.md) should only appear if they are needed by a specific plugin.

+## README file
+Each code sample provided within the IntelliJ Platform SDK should contain a README file describing the sample purpose and its content.
+The [`SAMPLE_README.md`](https://github.com/JetBrains/intellij-sdk-code-samples/blob/main/SAMPLE_README.md) file contains a template that should be used as an initial draft for further writing.

+Each `README.md` file is supposed to have the same structure for better navigation and readability:
+- A header with the link to the main IntelliJ SDK documentation and an article that the sample refers to.
+- _Quickstart_ section briefly describes the sample's purpose and significant parts of the IntelliJ SDK it implements.
+- _Extension Points_ section (if implements) with a listing of implemented extension points, links to the implementation classes, and names of extended classes.
+- _Actions_ section (if implements) with a listing of implemented actions, action IDs, links to the implementation classes, and names of base action classes.
+- _Listeners_ section (if implements) with a listing of implemented application- or project-level listeners, links to the implementation classes, and names of base listener classes.
+- Each link that appears in the documentation has to be listed on the very bottom of the file with the clear link ID and proper prefix depending on the link context (`docs:`, `file:`, etc.).

 ## Testing
 IntelliJ Platform SDK code samples should be built and tested against the `since-build` version.